jcubic/lips/docs/docs/scheme-intro/continuations.md

 [SRFI 158 example implementation](https://github.com/scheme-requests-for-implementation/srfi-158/blob/master/srfi-158-impl.scm#L77-L87).

 There are two saved continuations that interact with each other.
 First is return like in one the previous examples.
-And the other is `yeild` that saves the point when it was called and return the value.
+And the other is `yield` that saves the point when it was called and return the value.
 When the main function is called (the return `lambda`) for the first time it saves the return from the function for the `yield` and execute the main function with `yield` as argument.
 But when you execute the function next time, it call resume, the location when `yield` was called.
-When yeild is not called it return `eof-object`.
+When yield is not called it return `eof-object`.

 The procedure `make-coroutine-generator` allows defining generators: